chrisfinazzo/blog/_posts/2020-05-14-social-distancing-pt6-not-quite-language-agnostic.markdown

 title: Social Distancing Part 6 - (Not Quite) Language-Agnostic Interfaces for Words and Code
 ---

 Inspired by Parker&#8217;s [post][] on the same subject, I decided to write my own now that it&#8217;s been up and running for a few days.
-I say &#8216;not quite&#8217; in the title because - as will become apparent - I only use a few languges to do most of the work.[^1] At the end of the process, I had entirely reorganized my Jekyll Scripts repository - now called [Rake Jekyll][] - from a series of shell scripts into a single Rakefile.
+I say &#8216;not quite&#8217; in the title because - as will become apparent - I only use a few languges to do most of the work.{% fn 1 %} At the end of the process, I had entirely reorganized my Jekyll Scripts repository - now called [Rake Jekyll][] - from a series of shell scripts into a single Rakefile.
 I also migrated my Reverse Job Posting to use Rake.
-As I worked, it got me thinking about how I approached the same task in other projects. [^2]
+As I worked, it got me thinking about how I approached the same task in other projects.{% fn 2 %}

 [post]: https://byparker.com/blog/2015/language-agnostic-interfaces-for-software-development/